JustKelu/NeuronNet/README.md

 # 🤖 NeuroNet App

+## 🌐 Live Demo

+Check out the app live: [NeuroNet](https://neuron-ewhh.onrender.com/)

+> ⚠️ **Heads up:**
+> The first time you open the app, it might take a few seconds to load due to **Render's cold start**.
+> Since the frontend and backend are on separate services, the **first request to the backend may take a bit longer** while it wakes up.
+> Don’t worry—once it’s running, everything will be fast and smooth!

 A sleek, real-time AI chat application with streaming responses powered by Groq AI.
 Built with React and Express.

 ![NeuroNet Demo](https://i.imgur.com/8vTEpM6.png)